 Warning display Status

 Door ajar Warning cannot be reset

-Fuel level low Warning returns after 10
+Fuel level low Warning returns after

-Park brake engaged minutes
+Park brake engaged 10 minutes

 Check brake system

-Check park aid (if equipped) Warning returns only after
+Check park aid (if equipped) Warning returns only after the

-Brake fluid level low the ignition key is turned
+Brake fluid level low ignition key is turned from off

-Check headlamp from OFF to ON.

-Check highbeam lamp

-Check turn lamp

-Washer fluid level low
+Washer fluid level low to on.

 Oil change required

-Engine oil change soon
+Oil life change soon

+Warning display Status

-Clear objects by pass seat Warning returns after the
+Remove objects near pass seat Warning returns after the

 Check charging system condition has cleared then

 Low tire pressure reoccurs within the same

-Tire monitor fault ignition ON-OFF cycle.
+Tire pressure monitor fault ignition on-off cycle.

-Tire sensor fault
+Tire pressure sensor fault

+Trailer sway, reduce speed (if Temporary alert

+equipped)

-For 4x4 low stop vehicle (if equipped) Temporary alert
+For 4x4 low stop vehicle (if equipped)

 For 4x4 low shift to N (if equipped)

-To exit 4x4 low stop vehicle (if equipped) ]
+To exit 4x4 low stop vehicle (if

+equipped)

 To exit 4x4 low shift to N (if equipped)

-DOOR AJAR.
-Displayed when a door is not completely closed.

-CLEAR OBJECTS BY PASS SEAT.
-Displayed when objects are by the passenger seat.
+DOOR AJAR - Displayed when a door is not completely closed.
+REMOVE OBJECTS NEAR PASS SEAT - Displayed when objects are by the passenger seat.
 After the objects are moved away from the seat, if the warning stays on or continues to come on contact your authorized dealer.

-CHECK CHARGING SYSTEM.
-Displayed when the electrical system is not maintaining proper voltage when the engine is running.
+CHECK CHARGING SYSTEM - Displayed when the electrical system is not maintaining proper voltage when the engine is running.
 If you are operating electrical accessories when the engine is idling at a low speed, turn off as many of the electrical loads as soon as possible.
 If the warning stays on or comes on when the engine is operating at normal speeds, have the electrical system checked as soon as possible.

-FUEL LEVEL LOW.
-Displayed as an early reminder of a low fuel condition.
+FUEL LEVEL LOW - Displayed as an early reminder of a low fuel condition.

-PARK BRAKE ENGAGED.
-Displayed when the manual park brake is set, the engine is running and the vehicle is driven more than 3 mph (5 km/h).
+PARK BRAKE ENGAGED - Displayed when the manual park brake is set, the engine is running and the vehicle is driven more than 3 mph (5 km/h).
 If the warning stays on after the park brake is released, contact your authorized dealer as soon as possible.

-CHECK BRAKE SYSTEM.
-Displayed when the braking system is not operating properly.
+CHECK BRAKE SYSTEM - Displayed when the braking system is not operating properly.
 If the warning stays on or continues to come on, contact your authorized dealer as soon as possible.

-CHECK PARK AID (if equipped).
-Displayed when the transmission is in R (Reverse) and the Reverse Sensing System (Park Aid) is disabled.
+CHECK PARK AID (if equipped) - Displayed when the transmission is in R (Reverse) and the Reverse Sensing System (Park Aid) is disabled.
 Refer to Reverse Sensing System (Park Aid) in this section to enable.

-LOW TIRE PRESSURE.
-Displayed when one or more tires on your vehicle have low tire pressure.
+LOW TIRE PRESSURE - Displayed when one or more tires on your vehicle have low tire pressure.
 Refer to Inflating Your Tires in the Tires, Wheels and Loading chapter.